My approach

 The issue isn’t having armour.
 The issue is when the nervous system never gets permission to take it off.

 Under that armour there are often scars from experiences where you had to grow up fast, protect yourself and others, or carry more than you should have.
-Those scars don’t mean you’re broken.
-They mean you survived.
+Sometimes we learn that our worth comes from being useful, capable, successful, or looking after everyone else.
+We become experts at earning safety through performance, while quietly losing touch with what it feels like to simply be supported ourselves.

 Healing isn’t about getting rid of the armour.
 It’s about learning when it’s safe to gently set it down so your system can rest and restore.
-For some people that happens through talking honestly with people who don’t require performance.

 Branch with bright yellow ginkgo leaves in fall against a blurred background.